mchaudhary22/I2GDS2024/micro_g2/README.md

     ```
   - The `--isolate` option in SPAdes was used because the genome being sequenced in this tutorial is from a single, isolated organism (e.g., a bacterial isolate), rather than a mixed sample or metagenome.
   - **Input**: Single-end FASTQ files in your defined `data_dir`, where each file is named in the format `*_QC.fastq.gz` (output of fastp in previous step).
-  - **Expected output**: It will create 2 folder in your defined `output_dir/`:
+  - **Expected output**: It will create 2 folders in your defined `output_dir/`:
-    - `contigs/`: Contains filtered contigs files for each sample.
+    - `contigs/`: Directory contains filtered contigs files for each sample.
-    - `scaffolds/`: Contains filtered scaffolds files for each sample.
+    - `scaffolds/`: Directory contains filtered scaffolds files for each sample.
   - After modifications, run the following to execute the code.
     ```
     sbatch spades.sh